 Now, it’s important to invite in abundance, kindheartedness, and deep nourishment through diet and lifestyle.
 The following are some valuable self-care rituals and strategies that can help you navigate fall more gracefully.

-- Practice sun bathing but also favor to stay indoors to avoid the wind and cold.
+- Practice sun bathing but also favor staying indoors to avoid the wind and cold.

 - Wear comfortable and cozy clothes, making sure your feet never get cold.

 - Use warm colors: reds, fuchsias, yellows, oranges, and whites.